 Last July, the producers behind West Side Story announced that Ramasar would be joining the cast in the role of Bernardo.
 The decision has sparked outrage: a Change.org petition to remove Ramasar from the show’s cast started last month by college student Megan Rabin has already gained nearly 24,000 signatures.
 And in recent weeks Paige Levy, a student at New York’s LaGuardia High School, has taken to social media to organize a series of weekly protests outside of the Broadway Theater, where West Side Story is currently in previews.

-In her statement, Maxwell said that she was "exasperated" by online comments.
-"On social media Alexandra and other people out there have recklessly tossed around phrases like 'rapist,' 'sexual predator,' and 'pedophile' when referring to Amar," going on to say that in Waterbury's lawsuit she doesn't allege that he fits any of these descriptions.
+In her statement, Maxwell said that she was “exasperated” by online comments, including “recklessly tossed around phrases like ‘rapist,’ ‘sexual predator,’ and ‘pedophile’ when referring to Amar.”
+She went on to say that in Waterbury’s lawsuit she doesn’t allege that he fits any of these descriptions.

 “The only photograph that was shared by Amar was of me, his girlfriend of nearly five years,” Maxwell continued, adding that she knew about them at the time they were taken.
 Sharing them with Finlay “was a misstep in judgement,” she says, but she and Ramasar have worked through it.
 She also states that shortly after the lawsuit was filed, she and Waterbury had an hour-long phone conversation, where Waterbury encouraged her to join the suit.
 “According to her New York City Ballet ‘is worth half a billion dollars’ and I ‘would win, and win, like, a lot’ and ‘could literally have an entirely new life.’
 I explained to Alexandra that I had no interest in that.”
 Maxwell goes on to say, “It is not my mission to diminish the feelings of Alexandra’s but want to bring to light some facts that have been misrepresented across multiple platforms.”

-The New York Times reported today that Waterbury's lawyer, Jordan K. Merson, called the timing of Maxwell's statement "suspect," and said her description of their conversation was inaccurate, without going into specifics.
-In a statement in Waterbury's Instagram story from earlier today she wrote that Maxwell was taking her words out of context: "Her attempt to discredit me and make me look like I'm after money is sad."
+The New York Times reported today that Waterbury’s lawyer, Jordan K. Merson, called the timing of Maxwell’s statement “suspect,” and said her description of their conversation was inaccurate.
+In a statement in Waterbury’s Instagram story from earlier today she wrote that Maxwell was taking her words out of context: “Her attempt to discredit me and make me look like I’m after money is sad.”